How An Exiled Activist In Minnesota Helped Spur Big Political Changes In Ethiopia

 Even if you weren't protesting, he says, if the military determined you were young and Oromo, you would face a beating or imprisonment.

-Over the past few years, human rights groups estimate that more than 1,000 Ethiopians were killed by the state and tens of thousands were thrown into detention centers, where torture, as Wetumusa describes, was common.
+Over the past few years, human rights groups estimate, more than 1,000 Ethiopians were killed by the state and tens of thousands were thrown into detention centers, where torture, as Wetumusa describes, was common.

 This, father and son both agree, was a painful struggle, but they have won.
-Their victory, they say, gives them a right to two other demands: That the capital should once again be administered by Oromia, and that the Oromo language should displace Amharic as the country's official language.
+Their victory, they say, gives them a right to two other demands: that the capital should once again be administered by Oromia, and that the Oromo language should displace Amharic as the country's official language.

 Reminded that those two demands could prove highly combustible, Kemal responds without hesitating: "They are not negotiable."